- Breast Screening

 At what age are women invited for cervical screening?

-All women between the ages of 25 and 64 are eligible for a free cervical screening test every three to five years.
+All women between the ages of 25 and 64 are eligible for a free cervical screening test every 3 to 5 years.

 Cervical Screening Services in Haringey